Harvest Salad

 Instructions

-• Cook the farro per instructions in salted boiling water.
+- Cook the farro in a small saucepan of well-salted water according to the package instructions.
 Drain and set aside to cool completely.

-• When ready to serve the salad, combine the spinach and arugula mixture in a large bowl.
-Add the shaved brussels sprouts, cooled sweet potatoes, farro, quinoa, apple slices, red onion, and toasted pumpkin seeds.
+- When ready to serve, combine the spinach and arugula mixture in a large bowl.
+Add the shaved Brussels sprouts, cooled sweet potatoes, farro, quinoa, apple slices, red onion, and toasted pumpkin seeds.

 best… mae at maefood.blogspot.com